ktay0557/purrfectmatches/README.md

 | ForeignKey | owner       | User      |
 | ForeignKey | advert      | Adverts   |
 |            | created_at  | DateTime  |

+## Reusable Components in React

+Reusability and consistency is a big reason to use reusable components in React.
+Such components were used throughout the project, which are detailed below:

+1. NavBar.js: This component is reused in the entire site, to enable a consistent user experience.
+2. Asset.js: This component was reused for the:
+    - AdoptionsPage to display a No Results image & message,
+    - AdvertCreateForm to display a default image in the upload image section,
+    - AdvertPage to display a spinner whilst the page loads more comments,
+    - AdvertsPage to display a spinner whilst the page loads more adverts,
+    - ProfilePage to display a spinner whilst the profile details load.
+3. Avatar.js: This component was reused for the Adoption, Comment, and CommentCreateForm pages to display the owners profile picture.
+4. Info.js: This component was reused for the AdoptionPage, AdoptionsPage, AdvertsPage, ProfilePage pages to display information to the user about cats.
+5. MoreDropdown.js: This component was reused for the:
+    - Adoption page to display a dropdown menu for staff to delete fulfilled adoption queries,
+    - Advert and Comment pages to display a dropdown menu for owners to edit and delete the content.
+6. NotFound.js: This component was reused in App.js to display the not found page is a user finds themselves on a page that does not exist.

 ## User Experience (UX)